 It’s Not Easy Being an Honest Person

-Through eating and drinking God’s word and listening to preaching, I came to understand the importance of being an honest person and thus began practicing to be an honest person.
-After a period of time, I found that I gained some entry in being an honest person.
-For example: While praying or conversing with someone, I would be able to speakand from the heart; I could also take fulfilling my duty seriously, and when I revealed corruption I could open myself up to other people.
-Because of this, I thought being an honest person was quite easy to practice, and not at all as difficult as it was made out to be by God’s words: “Many would rather be condemned to hell than to speak and act honestly.”
-It was not until later that I was able to appreciate through experience that it really is not easy for corrupt man to be an honest person.
+After accepting Almighty God’s end-time work, through reading God’s words and listening to sermons, I came to understand the importance of pursuing being an honest person in one’s belief, and that only by becoming an honest person can someone gain God’s salvation.
+Thus I began practicing to be an honest person in real life.
+After a period of time, I found that I gained some entry into this.
+For example: While praying or conversing with someone, I would be able to speak the truth and from the heart; I could also take fulfilling my duty seriously, and when I revealed corruption I could open myself up to other people.
+Because of this, I thought being an honest person was quite easy to practice, and not at all as difficult as it was made out to be by God’s words: “Many people would rather be condemned to hell than speak and act honestly” (“Three Admonitions” in The Word Appears in the Flesh).
+It was not until later that I was able to appreciate through several experiences that it really is not easy for us, corrupt human beings, to be honest people.
 God’s words really are absolutely true and completely unexaggerated.

-When I was editing articles one day, I saw that a sister from the editing team of a district was better than me, regardless of whether it was at writing or editing articles.
-I then thought: I must be stricter to the articles she edited, in case the leaders see that she edits articles better than I do and promote her, which would put my own position at risk.
-After this intention surfaced, I felt accused inside.
-After examining and dissecting, I recognized that this was a display of struggling for fame and gain, being jealous of real talent, and excluding those different to me.
-During a meeting, I originally wanted to openly declare my corruption, but then I thought: If I communicate out my own evil intentions, how would my partner and the host family sister see me?
+When I was compiling a document one day, I found that a sister from the church was better than me at compiling documents.
+I then thought: “I must handle the documents she compiles strictly, in case the leaders see that she is better than me and they promote her, putting my own position at risk.”
+After this thought surfaced, I felt accused by my conscience.
+After examining and dissecting this I recognized that it was a manifestation of struggling for fame and gain and being jealous of true talent, so I prayed to God and forsook myself immediately.
+In a gathering, I had originally wanted to openly declare my corruption, but then I thought: “If I share fellowship on my own evil intentions, how would the sister I was partnered with and my host family sister see me?
 Would they say my heart is too malicious and my nature is too wicked?
-Forget it, I better not say it.
-It was just a thought, and it’s not like I had really done it anyway.
-And just like that, I merely casually mentioned how I was very nervous that I would be replaced when I saw someone else edit articles well, while hiding away my true dark side.
-Afterward, the blame in my heart increased significantly.
-I hence vowed before God that this would only happen once, and that next time I would definitely practice being an honest person.
+Forget it, I’d better not say it.
+It was just a thought, and it’s not like I had really done that anyway.”
+And just like that, I merely casually mentioned how I was very nervous that I would be replaced when I saw someone else compile documents well—I hid away my true dark side.
+After that the sense of blame in my heart magnified.
+I hence vowed before God that this would only happen once, and that the next time I would definitely put being an honest person into practice.

-A few days later, while I was chatting, I heard the host family sister say how good two sisters who used to live at her house (I knew them) were, but never said a word about whether I was good or not, making me very unhappy inside.
-To make her think higher of me, I then listed the flaws of those two sisters one by one, implying that they were not as good as me.
-After saying this, I also realized that what I said was not appropriate, and that my intent and purpose was to put others down to raise myself up.
-But I was too embarrassed to open up to them, so I said to the host family sister: “When I heard you praise those two sisters, I felt you have quite a few idols in your heart, and hence I must damage their image a little so you will no longer look up to people.”
-As soon as my voice subsided, the sister I was partnered with said: “This depends on whether you had any ulterior motives.
-If so, then that’s too treacherous.
+A few days later while chatting with my partner and my host family sister, I heard the host family sister talk about how great two sisters who used to live at her house were (I also knew them), but she never said a word about how good I was.
+I felt very unhappy.
+In order to make her think highly of me, I then listed the flaws of those two sisters one by one to show her that they were not as good as me.
+After saying this, I realized that what I had said was inappropriate, and that my intent and purpose was to put others down to raise myself up.
+But I was too embarrassed to open up, so I said to the host family sister: “When I heard you praise those two sisters, I felt you have quite a few idols in your heart, so I had to damage their image so you will no longer look up to them.”
+As soon as the words had left my mouth, the sister I was partnered with said: “This depends on whether you had any ulterior motives.
+If so, that’s really sinister.
 If not, then it can only be said to have been a revelation of corruption.”
-Hearing her say this, I became terribly afraid that they would get a bad impression of me, so I quickly tried explaining myself: “I didn’t have any ulterior motives.
+Hearing her say this, I became terribly afraid that they would develop a bad impression of me, so I quickly tried explaining myself: “I didn’t have any ulterior motives.
 It’s just that I didn’t communicate it the right way….”
-After this specious reasoning, I became extremely upset inside, and when I prayed I felt especially accused: You are too cunning.
+After this specious reasoning, I became extremely upset and felt particularly accused internally when I prayed: “You are too cunning.
 You speak in roundabout ways, make up lies, and cover up the truth, always hiding and tucking away your evil intentions and arrogant ambitions.
-Isn’t this deceiving God?
-Even so, I still did not repent and only begged for God to forgive me.
+Isn’t this deceiving God?”
+Even so, I, so hardened, still did not repent and only begged for God to forgive me.